Karen and Lee Duquette became

 The two RV Gypsies want to hear from you through e-mail, and phone calls.
 If you have a RV travel website, please contact Karen so your website can be linked to this site and vice-versa.
 She will NOT link to businesses, but will gladly link to full-time RVers' sites or RV blogs.
 Anything to help other people who travel via RV or car.

 If you find any typos or errors on this website, please use the "E-mail Us" button above.
-And please remember to sign our guestbook.
+And please remember to sign their guestbook.
 Thank you.
-If some photos don't show up on your computer, hit the F5 button, or view, refresh.
+If some photos do not show up on your computer, hit the F5 button, or view, refresh.
 That should solve the problem.
 Also, in the bottom right hand corner of your computer screen, (or the top right depending on your operating system and browser) put the size on 100%, 125%, or 150%, never bigger to have the pages fit your computer screen properly.

 collage of the two RV Gypsies